 - Consolidate your debt onto a low-interest credit card with a lower monthly minimum payment

-Remember, this category includes things like entertainment, your cell phone, clothing, makeup and haircare, gym memberships, etc.
+Remember, this category includes things like entertainment, your cable bill, clothing, makeup and haircare, gym memberships, etc.

-The best way to prevent overspending and stay under the 30% threshold is to get rid of credit and only spend the cash you have available.
+The best way to prevent overspending and stay under the 30% threshold is to stop using credit cards and only spend the cash you have available.

 Problems With the 50/30/20 Budget Rule

-The main problem with this budgeting method is that, by itself, it doesn’t lend itself to planning or being intentional with your money.
+The main problem with this budgeting system is that, by itself, it doesn’t lend itself to future planning or being intentional with your money.

-Unless you break down the percentage categories into a more traditional budget structure and add some sinking funds, you’ll likely end up raiding your emergency fund or pulling out the credit card for infrequent expenses like Christmas and insurance premiums.
+Unless you break down the percentage categories into a more traditional budget structure and add some sinking funds, you’ll likely end up raiding your emergency fund or pulling out the credit card for infrequent and unexpected expenses (like Christmas and insurance premiums).